Nicole LeFavour

 Nicole LeFavour (born February 8, 1964) is an American politician and educator from Idaho who served as an Idaho State Senator from 2008 to 2012.
-LeFavour previously served in the Idaho House of Representatives from 2004 to 2008.
+LeFavour had previously served in the Idaho House of Representatives from 2004 to 2008.

 Early life, education, and early career

 Nicole LeFavour was born in Colorado to Pat and Bruce LeFavour.
-She grew up in Central Idaho in Custer County, near the Frank Church Wilderness where she later worked.
-LeFavour received her bachelor's degree in cognitive science from the University of California, Berkeley, and a Master's of Fine Arts in writing from the University of Montana-Missoula.
+They grew up in Central Idaho in Custer County, near the Frank Church Wilderness where they later worked.
+LeFavour received a bachelor's degree in cognitive science from the University of California, Berkeley, and a Master's of Fine Arts in writing from the University of Montana-Missoula.
 In 2010, LeFavour completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.
-She moved to Boise in 1990.
+They moved to Boise in 1990.

 LeFavour taught at the University of Montana from 1989–1990.
-In 1991, taught at the Boise River School.
-She worked for the Snake River Alliance from 1992–1994.
+They worked for the Snake River Alliance from 1992–1994.
 In 1996, LeFavour taught at the Fort Boise School.
-She was a news reporter for the Boise Weekly from 1997–1998.
-She was a board member for the Ada County Human Rights Task Force from 1999–2002.
-She was also a board member of the Choices in Community Giving from 2000–2002 and the Western States Center from 2002–2005.
-She worked for the Idaho Center on Budget & Tax Policy from 2000–2004.
+A news reporter for the Boise Weekly from 1997–1998, LeFavour was a board member for the Ada County Human Rights Task Force from 1999–2002.
+They were also a board member of the Choices in Community Giving from 2000–2002 and the Western States Center from 2002–2005.
+LeFavour worked for the Idaho Center on Budget & Tax Policy from 2000–2004.